-In addition to the findings on diet, nutrition, physical activity outlined above, other established causes of nasopharyngeal cancers include:
+In addition to the findings on diet, nutrition and physical activity outlined above, other established causes of nasopharyngeal cancer include:

 Smoking tobacco is a cause of nasopharyngeal cancer.
-It is estimated that 23 per cent of cases of nasopharyngeal cancers are attributable to smoking tobacco.
+It is estimated that 23% of cases of nasopharyngeal cancers are attributable to smoking tobacco.

 Occupational exposure to wood dust and formaldehyde is also a cause of this cancer.

 Epstein-Barr virus (EBV) infection is a cause of nasopharyngeal cancer.
-Although it is a necessary cause, it is not sufficient as only a fraction of the infected population develops nasopharyngeal cancer.
+Although it’s a necessary cause, it is not sufficient as only a fraction of the infected population develops nasopharyngeal cancer.